That Still Small Voice

 "That Still Small Voice" is the fifth episode of the American fairy tale/drama television series Once Upon a Time.
 The series takes place in the fictional seaside town of Storybrooke, Maine, in which the residents are actually characters from various fairy tales that were transported to the "real world" town by a powerful curse.
 In this episode, Henry (Jared S. Gilmore) becomes upset when told by Archie (Raphael Sbarge) that his fairy tale theories are delusions; Henry places himself in danger when he investigates a mysterious sinkhole, forcing a regretful Archie to save him.
 Meanwhile, the backstory of Jiminy Cricket (Sbarge) is revealed – he yearns to leave his con artist parents and become a good person, but accidentally hurts an innocent couple along the way.

 It was the first Once Upon a Time episode to be written by consulting producer Jane Espenson, while being directed by Paul Edwards.
 Espenson was "thrilled" to be assigned the episode; Jiminy Cricket was typically a character that appeared in other people's stories, so she was eager to explore him in his own narrative.
 Espenson especially wanted to depict how some, like Jiminy in this episode, "have their adolescence well after adolescence.
 It took Jiminy a long time to figure out how to get away from the life he was living, and I think a lot of people feel like that."
 In addition, the episode contained several cultural references to the television series Lost and the Disney film One Hundred and One Dalmatians.

 "That Still Small Voice" first aired in the United States on November 27, 2011, with the network ABC.
 An estimated 10.7 million viewers watched the episode, helping it finish in third place for its timeslot.
 "That Still Small Voice" finished in fourteenth place for the week among the major networks.
 Since then, it has garnered generally positive critical reviews.
 Many praised Espenson's screenwriting, as well as Jiminy's characterization and the performances of Sbarge and Robert Carlyle.

+Title card

+A spinning wheel stands in the Enchanted Forest.

 Plot

-Opening sequence

-A straw spinning wheel is shown in the forest.